OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ```

 Note that this method can't be used for `signature` level permissions because Drozer would need to be signed by the certificate used to sign the target application.

+When doing the dynamic analysis: validate whether the permission requisted by the app is actually necessary for the app.
+For instance: a single-player game that requires access to `android.permission.WRITE_SMS`, might not be a good idea.

 ### Testing Custom URL Schemes